clearbold/artx/notes/urls.md

   - setting: value

 ## HTML Pages (Updated)
-#### /settings
-- shows all of the current users' current settings, with toggles to update settings (via PATCH request to JSON API).

-#### /history
-- shows all of the user's past favorites, with checkboxes for creation/deletion (via POSTs/DELETE requests to JSON API) of attendance resources.

-#### /interests
-- shows all of the current user's interests, with checkboxes for creation/deletion (via POSTs to JSON API) of interest resources.

-#### /favorites
-- shows all of the current user's favorited events, with star control for deletion of favorite available (via POST/DELETE to JSON API).

 #### /event/:event_id
 - shows a single event show view; data loaded via GET request to JSON endpoint.